stopsopa/history/walkthrough.md

     - Refresh the page.
     - Verify the new position is persisted.

-### 3. Verify Persistence
+### 3. Verify Persistence & Auto-Login

 1. Refresh the page.
-2. You should NOT be asked to paste the config again (it's saved in localStorage).
+2. You should **NOT** see the modal.
-3. You might need to click "Login with Google" again (unless we implemented silent auth persistence, but the current flow requires explicit login button click for security/clarity).
+3. The app should auto-initialize and log you in.
-4. Verify your events are loaded from Firestore.
+4. Events should load automatically.

 ### 4. Verify Image Handling